Hougesen/discord-bot/README.md

 # discord-bot
-A simple Discord bot made in Ruby.
+Discord bot made for a private Discord server.

 The purpose of the Discord bot is to provide extra utility to our Discord server by providing a range of commands that are relevant to it.